 - From the spaces list at the top right, select a space.

 On the Products page, select a product or Git repository.

 Open a chain from the chain list and click Edit.

 Or create a new chain, as described in Create chains.

 Add a Script, Maven, or Gradle step to the chain.

 Click the step to configure it.

-In the step's parameters, specify the script that the step will run:
+In the step's parameters, specify the script to run: